German court may delay Europe's new bailout fund

-BERLIN The German government and opposition reached a deal on Thursday on growth that will allow parliament to approve the euro zone's permanent bailout scheme next week, but Germany's top court may delay the rescue fund's start date.
+BERLIN The German government and opposition reached a deal on Thursday on growth that will allow parliament to approve the euro zone's permanent bailout scheme next week, but Germany's top court may delay the rescue fund's start date scheduled for July 1.

 No sooner had Chancellor Angela Merkel's government and the centre-left opposition announced a breakthrough in eight weeks of talks on how to stimulate growth and job creation in Europe than the constitutional court threw a spanner in the works.

-The ESM bailout fund was meant to come into effect on July 1, but draft conclusions seen by Reuters on Thursday for next week's summit of EU leaders showed they now aim to make it operational on July 9 due to delays in the ratification process in several euro zone countries, not only in Germany.

-The ESM cannot go into effect without approval by Germany, the euro zone's biggest economy.
+The ESM cannot go into effect without approval by the euro zone's biggest economy, Germany.
 Full ratification also requires the signature of the head of state, President Joachim Gauck, and a nod from the constitutional court in Karlsruhe.

 The court did not block the ESM's predecessor - the European Financial Stability Facility (EFSF) - though it has insisted on fuller consultation with parliament on both bailout mechanisms.